Manicures: What is a Manicure – The Basics LeSalon Edition

 Depending on which type of mani you’re going for, it can range from 20-45 minutes.
 Express manicures include filing and shaping finished with buffing or painting the nails.
 We include cuticle work, and hand massages in our Classic manicure.
 Our Shellac manicures will take a little longer as each painted layer is set under a LED lamp.

 Now that we’ve cleared up the process of a manicure, how tempted are you to jump into the world of hand care?
-Have your first manicure in the comfort of your own home or even on a lunch break at the office with LeSalon’s premium mobile service.
+Have your first manicure in the comfort of your own home or even on a lunch break at the office with one of LeSalon’s mobile beauty therapist.